jgravois/esri-leaflet-gp/README.md

 ## Dependencies

-Esri Leaflet GP relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when neccessary.
-You can find out more about Esri Leaflet on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).
+Esri Leaflet GP relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when necessary.
+You can find out more about Esri Leaflet from the [Esri Leaflet Quickstart](http://esri.github.io/esri-leaflet/examples/).

 ## Resources